gkashmy/gkash-softpos-local-web-api/README.md

 The endpoint of this API: http://localhost:5010/api/Gkash/RequestPayment, you will receive status code 200 if the request is successful.

+## Cancel Transaction API - Method GET

+The Cancel Transaction API is used to cancel current on-going transaction.
+Note: This API cannot cancel the transaction that is already sent to host.

+Example: http://localhost:5010/api/Gkash/CancelTransaction?TerminalId=M102-TD-9999, you will receive status code 200 if the request is successful.

+- `TerminalId`: the Terminal Id that login to the SoftPOS by Gkash APP.

 ## Query Payment Status API - Method GET

 The query payment status API is used to check the status of a previous payment request.